Item uses these practice principles:

 Item responds to these sub-outcomes: Children begin to understand how symbols and pattern systems work, Children engage with a range of texts and get meaning from these texts.

-This could include digital resources such as 'Reading Eggs' (developed by the Australian Broadcasting Corporation) or hard-copy resources such as children's story books or other literacy games and tools, which families could access at home to support their child's reading development.
+Services can develop their own library of books and resources for children to use at the service and take home.
+This can help connect early literacy learning between the service and the home environment.
+The library could include digital resources such as 'Reading Eggs' (developed by the Australian Broadcasting Corporation) or hardcopy resources such as children's story books or other literacy games and tools.

-Costs will vary depending on the resources services wish to purchase.
+Costs will vary depending on the number and type of resources purchased.